Mathias Kruines, ca. 1770 - 1811

 The address number changed over the years, from the initial number 42 to number 61 during 1805, then to number 21 ca. 1850.
 Those changes were probably due to renumbering of the street, rather than physical moves of the shop.
 These addresses may prove useful in dating Kruines instruments.

 Mathias’ widow, Marie-Madeleine, ran the business after his death.
 In 1829, the Almanach du Commerce de Paris listed the owner as “Kruines fils” (i.e. son Marie-François-Antoine).
 After his death in 1866, the business was acquired by Eulalie and Marius Rambaud, who operated the business as Kruines-Rambaud.
-A neighbor, Sévère Boissel, purchased the stock of Kruines-Rambaud in the mid-1870s, and subsequently advertised himself as successor to Kruines and Rambaud.
+A neighbor, Sévère Boissel, purchased the stock of Kruines-Rambaud in 1873, and subsequently advertised himself as successor to Kruines and Rambaud.

 Figure 1.
 A ca. 1830s microscope signed “Kruines, Quai de l’Horloge, Paris”.
 It is based on the pattern of Louis François Dellebarre (1726-1805), as are many other early microscopes that are signed by Marie-François Kruines or attributable to him.
 The cabinet shown with this instrument is probably not original.
 Adapted for nonprofit, educational purposes from an internet sale site.